s2kdesign-com/WASM_Net5_Azure_B2C_Template/README.md

 ```

 ##### Start with Command line
 Make sure you have [installed](https://docs.docker.com/docker-for-windows/install/) and [configured](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Windows-setup#configure-docker) docker in your environment.
-After that, you can run the below commands from the **/src/** directory and get started with the `eShopOnContainers` immediately.
+After that, you can run the below commands from the **/src/** directory and get started with the `S2kDesignTemplate` immediately.

 ```powershell
 docker-compose build